1and1/swagger-jaxrs-doclet/README.md

 	</td></tr>

-	<tr><td>-extraApiDeclarations</td><td>A CSV of paths to json include files that contains the definitions of extra apis that should be included in the generated json.
+	<tr><td>-extraApiDeclarations</td><td>A path to json include files that contains the definitions of extra apis that should be included in the generated json.
+This option can be applied multiple times.
 NOTE wrap the CSV of paths in single qoutes to escape spaces.
 For example for Carma we use:
 	<p></p>
 	<p>-extraApiDeclarations ${project.build.directory}/swagger/includes/oauth.json</p>